 When asked about Mark’s coaching style, specifically when it comes to his work coaching XPT Experience and event participants, Gabby added, “Mark is an expert in his field but what I appreciate is that he is always expanding his platform to be the best guide possible.
 He is tough and loving.
 Mark’s good nature along with expertise and capabilities is an enhancement to any Experience.
 I always look forward to seeing and working with Mark personally and professionally.
 His lack of ego and fluidity as a professional is a rare commodity.”

-XPT Performance Director also had many positive things to say about Mark as the person who trained him through the XPT Certification course.
+XPT’s Performance Director also had many positive things to say about Mark as the person who trained him through the XPT Certification course.
 “Mark’s years of experience competing as an elite athlete (Professional Rugby) along with his experience training clients at the highest levels of performance allow him to excel in implementing the XPT methodology across a vast clientele demographic.
-Mark is an exceptional communicator and does a great job breaking down the ‘why’ and ‘how’ of XPT into digestible pieces so anybody can understand.”
+Mark is an exceptional communicator and does a great job breaking down the ‘why’ and ‘how’ of XPT into digestible pieces, so anybody can understand.”

-Mark Roberts: Having been fortunate enough to work with Gabby over the last few years, I jumped at the opportunity to get involved with XPT.
+MR: Having been fortunate enough to work with Gabby over the last few years, I jumped at the opportunity to get involved with XPT.
 I’m a true believer in what it stands for and what XPT training has done for me personally.

 Paired with PJ and his incredible thirst for knowledge and the way he presents our material really keeps me on my toes when it comes to studying material and mastering the components of XPT.
-Not to mention, he’s a pretty sound bloke.
+Not to mention, he’s a pretty sound bloke!

-Mark Roberts: From a coaching standpoint, breathing is my go-to XPT pillar.
+MR: From a coaching standpoint, breathing is my go-to XPT pillar.
 I’ve had the greatest impact on clients with simple breathing protocols.
 While breathing is one of the most natural things we do, for most its very dysfunctional and has a huge impact on physical and mental health.
 With the implementation of XPT’s breathing protocols, we are reversing those dysfunctions both mentally and physically.

 From a personal standpoint, it has to be the water.
 It gives me such an ability to focus everything on one task.
 It provides me with such a sense of accomplishment every time I hit a breakthrough.
 Confronting the stress of being underwater with weight and zero oxygen left, yet pushing on has such a knock-on effect to my day to day life.

-XPT: What are some of your coaching philosophies when it comes to XPT with such a vast group of clientele?
+XPT: What are some of your coaching philosophies when it comes to XPT, with such a vast group of clientele?

 XPT: As a former professional athlete, how do you think the XPT philosophy and techniques resonate with athletes like yourself?
 Same question for average/everyday people?

-Pool work, and its great ability to be so ballistic yet so easy on the joints provides a great environment for athletes to really push the boundaries of plyo work all the while working in an intermittent hypoxic state.
+Pool work, and its great ability to be so ballistic yet so easy on the joints provides a great environment for athletes to really push the boundaries of plyo work, all the while working in an intermittent hypoxic state.
 Heat and ice also provide an addition to both recovery and when protocoled right; additional stress adaptation.

 Working with basketball players in the pool has substantially helped maintain heavy plyo work, all the while saving the joints from the landing impacts that are normally associated with land-based work.